-During the year ended 31 December 2019, in a view of the unexpected fluctuation of the gas prices and the change in the vehicles gas market, the Group assessed the recoverable amounts of certain property, plant and equipment attributable to gas refuelling stations and as a result the carrying amounts of these property, plant and equipment were written down to their recoverable amounts of RMB1,522,000.
-The Group assessed the recoverable amounts of these property, plant and equipment by using the value in use model.
-As a result, an impairment loss of RMB547,000 was recognised in "other operating expenses" in 2019.
+During the year ended 31 December 2020, in a view of the fluctuation of the gas prices and the change in the vehicles gas market, the Group assessed the recoverable amounts of certain property, plant and equipment attributable to gas refuelling stations.
+An impairment loss of RMB5,286,000 (2019: RMB547,000) was recognised in "other operating expenses" in 2020.
+The estimates of recoverable amount were based on its value in use with pre-tax discount rate of 15% (2019: 11%).